The Life Sciences Law Review: Mexico

 - some use patents.

-Upon receiving an MA application for a generic drug or biosomilar, COFEPRIS will formally request from the IMPI an opinion regarding whether the requested MA infringes patent rights.
+Upon receiving an MA application for a generic drug or biosomilar, COFEPRIS must request from IMPI an opinion regarding whether the requested MA infringes patent rights.
 The applicant is informed of the IMPI's opinion, without the involvement of the patent holder.

 Data and marketing exclusivity

-Data and marketing exclusivity for pharmaceutical products is an obligation under NAFTA, which has only been regulated through an internal guideline from COFEPRIS, that includes a five-year period of data exclusivity.
+Data and marketing exclusivity for pharmaceutical products is an obligation under USMCA, which has only been regulated through an internal guideline from COFEPRIS, that includes a five-year period of data exclusivity.

 vii Post-approval controls